 This is a full blown PC in Micro ATX form that uses much less power and takes up much less space than a traditional ATX or Mini ATX PC.

 Warning: This is the absolute highest price point you want to go before it makes much more sense to just buy a used PC off eBay or local listings.
-You should be able to find a PC with 4-8 GB of RAM used for less than $250.
+You should be able to find a used PC with 4-8 GB of RAM for less than a new computer relatively easily.

 The upside of this option is that you are covered by manufacturer’s warranty and have support if needed but above this price point it’s easier to just buy a different used one if you start having problems!